how-to-work-from-home/autohotkey/README.md

 # AutoHotkey Read Me Page

-In the Wiki page, you will find the AutoHotkey scripts I used in the videos.
+Welcome!
+In the [Wiki page](https://github.com/how-to-work-from-home/autohotkey/wiki), you will find the AutoHotkey scripts I used in the videos.